learn-co-curriculum/skills-course-introduction/README.md

 ### Week 9: Begin Project 2

-In week 9, we'll integrate all the material learned in the first 8 weeks and begin making a final project that unites page structure in HTML, style in CSS, and provides fast feedback with JavaScript.
+In Week 9, we'll integrate all the material learned in the first 8 weeks and begin making a final project that unites page structure in HTML, style in CSS, and provides fast feedback with JavaScript.